Growing Up (1), a true kind of short love story

 Some Background

-In contrast, I was 'fortunate' enough to grow up in a broken and quarreling family with very limited parents unable to provide a home, earn a decent living and, worst of all, failed to work on a functional family.
-Both of my parents were children of World War II - my mother turned into a very dominant yet oblivious Nazi, while my father became a weak and ineffectual alcoholic, avoiding responsibilities and being unfaithful to his wife and family with both money and women.
+In contrast, I was 'fortunate' enough to grow up in a broken and quarreling family with very limited parents unable to provide a home, earn a decent living, and, worst of all, failed to work on a functional family.
+Both of my parents were children of World War II—my mother turned into a very dominant yet oblivious Nazi, while my father became a weak and ineffectual alcoholic, avoiding responsibilities and being unfaithful to his wife and family with both money and women.

 Following a car accident he had while intoxicated, he sent my mother to manage the situation.
-Upon discovering that the reason for the accident was allowing her sister to drive without a driver's license, he pleased her with a real fur coat, which she, of course, gladly accepted.
+Upon discovering that the reason for the accident was allowing my mother's to drive without a driver's license, he pleased her with a real fur coat, which she, of course, gladly accepted.
 My mother was in charge of everything, including managing finances, overseeing operations, doing housework, and caring for the children and her husband!

 I'm not sure exactly when it happened, but from a very young age, I began living in my own world behind an invisible wall, hesitant to fully engage with the outside world I was meant to live in.
 While I was part of the family, it felt more like observing a play from a distance rather than being an integral part of it.
 I chose to retreat and spend time alone in my room, surrounded by motorcycle magazines, books and things I found interesting.
 My mother often urged me to go outside and play with the neighbor's kids, but I felt insecure and didn't see much benefit in it.
 At school, making friends with other children was difficult.
 But deep inside, I needed and longed for a kindred spirit with whom I could converse, share, and discuss.

-Since my parents were neither loving nor guiding, but rather violent and uneducated, I sought to observe, listen, and learn from my surroundings.
-For instance, I was impressed by a neighbor's cousin who was very mature at a young age but she headed back home too early.
-A teacher at church, likely only two years older than me, became a role model for me.
-On a field trip, she was the only person in my life who ever asked me 'why I hunch'.
+Since my parents were neither loving nor guiding, but rather violent and uneducated, I sought to observe, listen, and learn from my surroundings, from everything except my failed parents.
+I was much impressed by a neighbor's cousin who was very mature at a young age.
+I tried to talk and listen to her, and I was very fond of her - but she headed back to Bavaria too early.
+Or a teacher at church, likely only two years older than me, became a kind of role model for me.
+During a field trip, she was the only person ever in my life who asked me 'why I hunch'.
 I admired a younger pastor who explained the Bible in a very natural way and was open to questions of this young boy.
-I was very fond of an English teacher, who later informed me that my English skills were above those of my classmates and suggested I study in a more advanced class.
-People like them were my rocks in a very challenging life, they somehow recognized me and, perhaps unintentionally, gave me reasons to go on, while my own grounded parents failed bitterly.
+I was very fond of an English teacher, who later informed me that my English skills were above those of my classmates and suggested that I shold study more advanced class, of course my mother declined.

 I listened to many foreign songs, in the beginning to be against my parents who never learned a 2nd language in their lives.
 Later, as my English partly improved through these songs in my ears.
 Over time, I gradually started to understand the lyrics, and discovered that some songs resonated with me by addressing situations in my own world.